Eat the Heat

 Eat the Heat is the eighth studio album by German heavy metal band Accept, released in 1989.
+It is the band's only album with vocalist David Reece.
 It was recorded at Dierks Studios in Cologne from September 1988 to January 1989.
-Although Jim Stacey is presented as rhythm guitar player in the album line-up, the album credits also state that all guitar work on the album was played by Wolf Hoffmann.
+Although Jim Stacey is presented as rhythm guitar player in the album lineup, the album credits also state that all guitar work on the album was played by Wolf Hoffmann.
 Stacey did perform second guitar live with the band.

 Until 2010's Blood of the Nations, this was Accept's only album without Udo Dirkschneider as lead vocalist.
 U.D.O. contributes with crowd vocals on "Turn the Wheel".
 U.D.O. has also covered the song "X-T-C" on the 2001 compilation A Tribute to Accept II.
 Accept later recorded "Generation Clash II" based on "Generation Clash" with Udo Dirkschneider on vocals for their 1994 album Death Row.
 U.D.O. will still regularly perform tracks from this album, including "X-T-C".

-Critical reception
+Reception

 The Rolling Stone Album Guide wrote that "though the album delivers much of the punch of its predecessors, the songs seem flat by comparison."